rsafina/troveloc-1.1.0/readme.txt

 SOURCES AND CREDITS:

-I've used the following resources as listed.
+Used the following resources as listed.

 Fonts:
  - Inter Font (https://fonts.google.com/specimen/Inter)